-The next level, secondary structure, consists of highly regular three-dimensional structures within a protein.
+The secondary level consists of highly regular, local three-dimensional structures within a protein.
 Secondary structure comes from interactions between neighboring amino acids.
-Two common types of secondary structure are alpha helices and beta sheets.
+Two common types are alpha helices and beta sheets.
 Regions of secondary structure may group together to form a motif—a pattern that is found in several different proteins.

-The moniker DARPin stands for Designed Ankyrin Repeat Protein.
+The word “DARPin” is an acronym for “Designed Ankyrin Repeat Protein.”
 An ankyrin repeat is a motif that consists of two helices separated by a loop, as shown below.
-The number of helix-loop-helix repeats can vary, ranging from four to thirty-four.
+The number of helix-loop-helix repeats varies from four to thirty-four.

-Using genetic engineering, scientists at Molecular Partners are creating a large library of ankyrin repeat proteins, hence the design aspect of Designed Ankyrin Repeat Proteins.
-These DARPins are screened for their ability to interact with and modulate a variety of drug targets, with the prospect of being used in future therapies.
+The founders of Molecular Partners (Zurich, Switzerland) genetically engineered a large library of ankyrin repeat proteins—the aforementioned “DARPins.”
+These DARPINS are then screened for their ability to interact with and modulate a variety of drug targets, with the same high specificity of mAbs.

 DARPins’ structure is far less complex than that of mAbs.
 Consequently, companies can use bacteria cells to manufacture them—which translates into much cheaper production costs.
 The relative “simplicity” of DARPins may also mean that researchers will have an easier time formulating them for therapeutic use.
 And yes, you guessed it, DARPins are also small in relation to mAbs.
 Their size may enable them to penetrate hard-to-reach targets like solid tumors.
 These characteristics mean that at least for some uses, DARPins may prove more effective than their bigger biologic cousins.
 (Article continues below)